metio/terraform-provider-k8s/docs/data-sources/groupsnapshot_storage_k8s_io_volume_group_snapshot_class_v1alpha1_manifest.md

 page_title: "k8s_groupsnapshot_storage_k8s_io_volume_group_snapshot_class_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "groupsnapshot.storage.k8s.io"
 description: |-
-  VolumeGroupSnapshotClass specifies parameters that a underlying storage system uses when creating a volume group snapshot.
-A specific VolumeGroupSnapshotClass is used by specifying its name in a VolumeGroupSnapshot object.
-VolumeGroupSnapshotClasses are non-namespaced.
+  VolumeGroupSnapshotClass specifies parameters that a underlying storage systemuses when creating a volume group snapshot.
+A specific VolumeGroupSnapshotClassis used by specifying its name in a VolumeGroupSnapshot object.VolumeGroupSnapshotClasses are non-namespaced.
 ---

 # k8s_groupsnapshot_storage_k8s_io_volume_group_snapshot_class_v1alpha1_manifest (Data Source)

-VolumeGroupSnapshotClass specifies parameters that a underlying storage system uses when creating a volume group snapshot.
-A specific VolumeGroupSnapshotClass is used by specifying its name in a VolumeGroupSnapshot object.
-VolumeGroupSnapshotClasses are non-namespaced.
+VolumeGroupSnapshotClass specifies parameters that a underlying storage systemuses when creating a volume group snapshot.
+A specific VolumeGroupSnapshotClassis used by specifying its name in a VolumeGroupSnapshot object.VolumeGroupSnapshotClasses are non-namespaced.

 ## Example Usage